Treatment of Macular Pucker in Baltimore

 Some macular puckers are asymptomatic.
 Others affect central vision, while peripheral (side) vision remains unaffected.
 Objects in the central field of vision can look wavy or small details may be difficult to make out.
 Gray or cloudy areas or blank spots can appear in the central visual field.

-As an internationally renowned specialist in retinal diseases, Dr. Michael Elman is uniquely qualified to diagnose and treat macular puckers and restore clear central vision.
+As renowned specialists in retinal diseases, Drs.
+Elman and Schechet are uniquely qualified to diagnose and treat macular puckers and restore clear central vision.
 The specific treatment for macular pucker depends on the symptoms and severity of the problem.

 Some macular puckers do not have a significant effect on vision and are monitored closely.
 If a macular pucker has a deleterious effect on vision, a surgical procedure called vitrectomy is the best option to correct the problem.
 The objective of vitrectomy surgery is to remove the eye’s natural vitreous and replace it with a saline solution.
 During the surgery, scar tissue is carefully removed to smooth out the pucker or wrinkle affecting the macula.
-This type of repair requires meticulous technique and the experience of a qualified retinal surgeon like Dr. Elman.
+This type of repair requires meticulous technique and the experience of qualified retinal surgeons like Dr. Elman and Dr. Schechet.

 Vitrectomy is normally performed on an outpatient basis.
 Patients are given an anesthetic around the eye and put into a “twilight sleep” state so they cannot feel any pain during the operation.

-Dr. Elman begins the operation by creating three small, self-sealing incisions in the eye.
-He carefully removes the jelly-like vitreous, which allows him better access to the structures at the back of the eye.
-He removes scar tissue and vitreous tugging on the macula to repair the wrinkling and help the macula return to its proper position.
+Our doctors begin the operation by creating three small, self-sealing incisions in the eye.
+They carefully remove the jelly-like vitreous, which allows them better access to the structures at the back of the eye.
+Our surgeons remove scar tissue and vitreous tugging on the macula to repair the wrinkling and help the macula return to its proper position.

-During the surgery, Dr. Elman replaces the vitreous with balanced salt solution.
+During the surgery, Drs.
+Elman and Schechet replace the vitreous with balanced salt solution.
 Over time, the saline is replaced with the eye’s own fluid.

 Recovering from Vitrectomy